aws-samples/aws-integration-for-apache-guacamole/README.md

 ## Requirements

-This demo is configured to run in `sa-east-1`.
-If you need to run it in a different region, edit the `AWS_REGION` variable in all the scripts.

 You will need:

 - VPC with one public subnet and one or two private subnets, a NAT Gateway and/or Proxy or the AWS Network Firewall